noodlefrenzy/coreos-azure/README.md

 The start-pre indicates that our ExecStartPre directive above is being executed, which in our scenario means the cluster member is pulling the docker container down from the Docker registry.

-Trying again 30 seconds later, you should see that each member of our CoreOS cluster has started the Docker container and is up and running.
+Trying again roughly a minute later, you should see that each member of our CoreOS cluster has started the Docker container and is up and running.

 ```
 $ fleetctl list-units